Multibanco

-Multibanco is a portuguese interbank network.
+Multibanco is a Portuguese interbank network.
 It is the largest interbank network in Portugal owned and operated by SIBS (Sociedade Interbancária de Serviços S.A.), that links the ATMs of 27 banks in Portugal, totaling 12,700 machines as of December 2014.
 The bank members of Multibanco control the SIBS.
 Multibanco is a fully integrated interbank network.
 One of the most notable characteristics of Multibanco is the wide range of services that can be utilised through its machines.

 Multibanco in itself does not only encompass ATMs.
 It has a fully-fledged EFTPOS network called Multibanco Automatic Payment, and is also a provider of mobile phone and Internet banking services through the TeleMultibanco and MBNet services respectively.
 It is also the provider of the Via Verde automated toll payment service.

 History

-The Caixa Automático Multibanco (Multibanco ATM) was the first project developed by SIBS and started operating on September 2, 1985, with the installation of 12 terminals in the cities of Lisbon and Porto.
+The Caixa Automático Multibanco (Multibanco ATM) was the first project developed by SIBS, founded in 1983, and started operating on September 2, 1985, with the installation of 12 terminals in the cities of Lisbon and Porto.

 In 1995, the network had 3,745 ATMs; in 2006 had more than 11,200; and as of December 2014 it had 12,700, on which an average of more than 75 million operations are made every month.